mariotti/mfsh-scripts/README.md

     grep myfile /Volumes/ExtDisk/MacBackUp-BP/DirToBackUp/*.filelist

 The backup destination is hardcoded.
-My idea is to use the script in the future as templates and create scripts like: backmeup.dest01.sh, backmeup.dest02.sh and use them in a cron job with only the requested backup directory as parameter.
+My idea is to use the script in the future as a templates and create scripts like: backmeup.dest01.sh, backmeup.dest02.sh and use them in a cron job with only the requested backup directory as parameter.

 This because we might need different options depending on the destination.
-One option is already metioned as comment in the script: '--modify-window=1'.
+One option is already mentioned as comment in the script: '--modify-window=1'.
 This is used when for example you are working with Samba, SMB, or Windows destinations as you might endup on a file system which has only a 1 minute (+-1 implicit) time diference stored for file dates.